workplacebuddy/shurly/README.md

 >
 > ```sh
 > # `the-data` is the name of the PostgreSQL service
-> docker composer up the-data
+> docker compose up the-data
 > ```

 When running it without Docker, there needs to be a `DATABASE_URL` environment